 Locating Directories at the Newberry

 Directories are an excellent resource for information about Chicago.
 The Newberry collections hold examples of city directories, business directories, professional directories, social directories, and telephone directories for the city of Chicago.
 Many of these resources are not included in the online catalog.
-Instead, a guide to the Newberry City Directory Collection is available on our website.
+Instead, an inventory of the Newberry City Directory Collection is available on our website.

-The guide is in alphabetical order by location.
+The inventory is in alphabetical order by location.
 State directories are listed first, followed by county directories, and then city, business, and social directories, followed by telephone directories.
 Directories are listed chronologically within each category.
-The guide will tell you whether you need to page an item from the stacks, and what the call number is for materials kept in the stacks building.
-Chicago directory listings begin on page 33 of the guide.
+You can request items from the stacks directly from the inventory.

 Chicago city directories are available on microfilm for the years 1839, 1844, 1849-1850, 1851, 1853-1857, 1859-1868, 1870-1917, 1923, and 1928-1929.
 These films are kept behind the reference desk on the second floor.